aleh/appreviewprinter/README.md

 Rename `config-example.lua` to `config.lua` and adjust to suit your needs.

+So fat this has been tested with NodeMCU 1.5.4.1 (integer firmware).
+I've seen the newer one having problems with skipping of network data.

+Only regular modules are required in your firmware (HTTP and JSON parsing are done in Lua):

+- bit
+- file
+- gpio
+- net
+- node
+- struct
+- tmr
+- wifi

 ## Printer

 Any stock thermal printer should work here, like the ones sold by Adafruit.
 And as always they have great docs here: https://cdn-learn.adafruit.com/downloads/pdf/mini-thermal-receipt-printer.pdf